Readiness for Ministry in the Orthodox Presbyterian Church Seminar

 The 2022 Church Planter Training Conference will take place in Portland, Maine at the beginning of August.
 There is no financial cost to attend the conference for OPC organizing pastors.
 To inquire about attending the conference, contact Allison Groot, [email protected].

 Regional Church Extension Conference

 The Regional Church Extension Conference is a consultation of representatives from the Presbyteries of the Orthodox Presbyterian Church.
-The presbyteries of the seventeen regional churches are invited to send the chairman of the home missions/church extension committee or another representative of the committee as well as its regional home missionary.
+The presbyteries of the sixteen regional churches are invited to send the chairman of the home missions/church extension committee or another representative of the committee as well as its regional home missionary.
 These men and the staff of the Committee on Home Missions and Church Extension consult together about the church’s work of planting new churches.